emilieparent/HighE-TOA/README.md

 * [PINT](https://github.com/nanograv/PINT)  pulsar timing software
 * [PRESTO](https://github.com/scottransom/presto) suite of pulsar software ** Only required if fitting template using 'presto' method.

+**REFERENCES AND CITATION:** \
+ This package use routines from the Geocentric TOA Tools ([GeoTOA](https://fermi.gsfc.nasa.gov/ssc/data/analysis/user)) by Matthew Kerr and Paul Ray.
+The unbinned maximum likelihood methods are described in [Ray et al. 2011, ApJS, 194, 17](https://ui.adsabs.harvard.edu/abs/2011ApJS..194...17R/abstract).\

 **INSTALLATION:**
 * Clone HighE-TOA (or download source) from github.
 This will make a directory called HighE-TOA with two subdirectories (bin and python)
 * Add the bin directory to your PATH